CESNET/metacentrum-user-docs/docs/basics/index.md

 You can get the job ID:

 - after running `qsub` command
-- by running `echo $PBS_JOBID` in interactive job  or in the batch script
+- by `echo $PBS_JOBID` in interactive job  or in the batch script
-- by running `qstat -u your_username @meta-pbs.metacentrum.cz @cerit-pbs.cerit-sc.cz @elixir-pbs.elixir-czech.cz`
+- by `qstat -u your_username @meta-pbs.metacentrum.cz @cerit-pbs.cerit-sc.cz @elixir-pbs.elixir-czech.cz`

 Within interactive job: